jsocol/dataloader/examples/graphql-complete/README.md

 Naive implementations of GraphQL resolvers can end up making separate requests to resource servers for each, potentially nested or duplicated, resource returned by the query.
-To see how restdataloader collapses these individual requests, try this query:
+To see how dataloader collapses these individual requests, try this query:

 ```graphql